bldrvnlw/BuilderFunction/README.md

 Webhook suffix | Conan build repo
 --- | ---
 _new_hdsp_core  | github.com/bldrvnlw/conan-hdps-core
+_ImageLoaderPlugin | github.com/bldrvnlw/conan-ImageLoaderPlugin
+_ImageViewerPlugin | github.com/bldrvnlw/conan-ImageViewerPlugin

-For exampl if the secret Webhook  is "My$ecret#ebhook" to trigger the conan-hdps-core build enter "My$ecret#ebhook_new_hdsp_core" to trigger a conan-hdps-core build
+For example if the secret Webhook  is "My$ecret#ebhook" to trigger the conan-hdps-core build enter "My$ecret#ebhook_new_hdsp_core" to trigger a conan-hdps-core build

 Get logs for the cloud function by